Duksaa/war-selection-bot-docs/PRIVACY_POLICY.md

 ## 3. Data Storage and Retention
 - Logs are stored securely and are only accessible by authorized server staff.
-- Message content is stored for a maximum of [uneseš broj, npr.
-14 or 30] days, after which it is automatically deleted.
+- Message content is stored for a maximum of 30 days, after which it is automatically deleted.

 ## 4. User Rights and Opt-out
 Users can opt-out of message logging by: